rot256/boxtransport/README.md

 Q : Can I mix .ReadFrame with the .Write method?

-A : You can but it is probably a bad idea (see previous question).
+A : Yes, but it is probably a bad idea (see previous question).